laxit-patel-simform/mlbb/README.md

-# Tempest Project 🌪️
+# TFTH 🌪️

-Welcome to the Tempest project!
+- Tempest (Core)
+- FrankenPHP (Runtime)
+- Tailwind (Style)
+- HTMX (Interactivity)

 This application is built with the latest PHP and served using FrankenPHP.
 The frontend is powered by Tailwind CSS.

 ## Getting Started 🚀